The Church of Jesus Christ of Latter-day Saints in Ireland: First missionaries

 The first official Mormon missionary activity in Northern Ireland occurred on 23 May 1840 when Reuben Hedlock became the first known Latter-day Saint to visit the area.
 He was only there for three days, but was followed shortly after by other LDS members.
 On 28 July 1840, John Taylor and two Irish men, who were converted to the Church of Jesus Christ of Latter-day Saints in England, preached in Newry.
 After their first night of preaching, no one asked to be baptized, so the missionaries announced a second meeting that would be held the following night.
 This meeting did not have very many in attendance, so they left for Newry the next day.
 This gave Taylor the opportunity to discuss the gospel with Thomas Tate during travel.
-On 31 July 1840 they baptized Tate, who was the first Mormon convert in Ireland, in a lough near Loughbrickland.
+On 31 July 1840 they baptized Tate, who was the first convert in Ireland, in a lough near Loughbrickland.
 John Taylor preached four times in Lisburn before leaving Ireland on 6 August.

 After Taylor left, the first permanent missionary, Theodore Curtis, was assigned to labor in Ireland on 11 September 1840.
 He began proselytizing in Hillsborough.
 A few weeks later, the first branch containing 35 members was established in Hillsborough.
 Reuben Hedlock returned in October 1840 and was the first missionary to preach in Belfast.
 David Wilkie was sent as a full-time missionary in July 1841 after Curtis was reassigned.
 He was later joined by James Carigan.
 Under the work of the two elders, the church grew to 71 members.
 These missionaries left the following year.

 Joseph Smith called James Sloan and his wife to serve as missionaries in Ireland on 29 May 1843.
 They arrived in September and did not experience much success.
 They organized a new branch in Mallusk, but Sloan reported at a mission conference in 1844 that there were only 52 church members in total.
 He also reported that landlords threatened to evict their tenants if they listened to church teachings; Sloan was reassigned to work in England, leaving Ireland without missionaries.